lohedges/vmmc/README.md

 ## Defining a model
 The demo code illustrates a simple way of defining and handling different model potentials.
-A base class, `Model`, is used to declare common functionality and callbacks.
-Derived classes, such as `LennardJonesium` and `SquareWellium`, are used to implement the specific pair potential, which is declared as a virtual method in the base class.
+A base class, `Model`, is used to declare default functionality and callbacks.
+Derived classes, such as `LennardJonesium`, are used to implement the model specific pair potential, which is declared as a virtual method in the base class.

 Declaring a new user-defined model should be as easy as creating a `UserModel` class with public inheritance from the `Model` base class, then overriding the virtual `computePairEnergy` method.
-The `LennardJonesium` and `SquareWellium` classes will serve as useful templates.
+The `LennardJonesium`, `SquareWellium`, and `PatchyDisc` classes will serve as useful templates.

 ## Limitations
 * The calculation of the hydrodynamic damping factor assumes a spherical cluster,